Garzlok/RPints-and-MQTT-Integration/README.md

 ---

-To set=up MQTT/RPints integration using an either the ESP8266 or ESP32 microcontroller,
+To set-up MQTT/RPints integration using an either the ESP8266 or ESP32 microcontroller, Please reference: https://github.com/rtlindne/RaspberryPints/blob/master/README.md
-Please reference:
-https://github.com/rtlindne/RaspberryPints/blob/master/README.md